White House takes little responsibility for chaotic Afghanistan withdrawal

 The White House defended US President Joe Biden's decision to withdraw all American troops from Afghanistan in August 2021, blaming the chaotic final days on former president Donald Trump's administration.

+The 12-page report, released on Thursday, said the decision was "severely constrained by the conditions" left by Mr Trump's administration and said the Taliban were in the strongest military position since 2001 when Mr Biden assumed office.

-“While it was always the President's intent to end that war, it is also undeniable that decisions made and the lack of planning done by the previous administration significantly limited options available to him,” National Security Council spokesman John Kirby told reporters on Thursday.
+“While it was always the President's intent to end that war, it is also undeniable that decisions made and the lack of planning done by the previous administration significantly limited options available to him,” National Security Council spokesman John Kirby told reporters.

-The final weeks in the country were marked with harrowing scenes of Afghan citizens rushing on to the tarmac at Kabul National Airport to flee the country, and the bombing at Abbey Gate by ISIS-K that resulted in the death of 13 American troops and more than 100 Afghan civilians.
+The final weeks in the country were marked with harrowing scenes of Afghan citizens rushing on to the tarmac at the Kabul airport to flee the country, and the bombing at Abbey Gate by ISIS-K that resulted in the death of 13 American troops and more than 100 Afghan civilians.

 Then-president Ashraf Ghani fled Afghanistan on August 15.
 The Taliban returned to power hours later.